 And although the TREC contract advises in paragraph 23 that one should “consult an attorney before signing,” it would be a significant help to the public if all promulgated forms went further and stated that contract terms are negotiable.
 Too often the fine points of these contracts are pushed on parties with the assurance that “It’s a standard form, you don’t need an attorney, just go ahead and sign it.”
 When a smiling and persuasive sales agent is handing you a pen and urging you to act swiftly so as not to lose the deal, an unsophisticated buyer can be excused for believing there is nothing more to be said or done.

 From Our Case Files

 AT&T has built a cell phone tower directly behind my property, and this caused it to devalue substantially.
 I was never asked or notified they would do this.
-It turns out the seller knew all about the plans to build this tower and never told us.
+It turns out the seller knew all about AT&T’s plans to build this tower and never told us.
 I have two small children, I believe we are being exposed to radiation as well as high power electric humming that is 24/7.
-I’m very upset and this has destroyed my home.
-I loved my house.
-I want to sue for the value of my home because they have destroyed it.
+I’m very upset. used to love my house.
+Now I want to sue for the value of my home because they have destroyed it.

-The county has torn up the road in front of our house to widen it, also taking four feet off the yard.
+Also, the county has torn up the road in front of our house to widen it, taking four feet off the yard.
 This project is supposed to take up to 18 months and it has already made our lives a living hell.
-I called the seller and asked if he knew this was coming.
+I called the seller and asked if he knew all of these things were coming.
 He laughed and said “Why do you think I wanted to sell?”